Agriculture

 Agro Service Centres

-• What they do: Repairs and maintain the agricultural implements and farm related equipment.
+• What they do: Repairs and maintains the agricultural implements and farm-related equipment.

-• Example: Repairing & Servicing of Pump Sets, Diesel Engines, Tractors and all type of Farm Equipment
+• Example: Repairing & Servicing of Pump Sets, Diesel Engines, Tractors, and all types of Farm Equipment

 What are the Major Agro-based Industries in India?